aws/aws-encryption-sdk-c/README.md

 ## Dependencies

-The only direct dependencies of this code are OpenSSL 1.0.2 or higher and [aws-c-common](https://github.com/awslabs/aws-c-common).
+The only direct dependencies of this code are OpenSSL 1.0.2 or higher and [aws-c-common](https://github.com/awslabs/aws-c-common) v0.3.0 or higher.
 You will also need a C compiler and CMake 3.9 or higher.

 In order for the AWS Encryption SDK for C to work with [KMS](https://aws.amazon.com/kms/)